 All indicators are pointing to the growing importance of storytelling in the intertwined social media, PR and advertising worlds.
-In fact, one could go as far as claiming that storytelling is one of the current buzz words in online and offline marketing as proven by the recent attention it has drawn from sources as varied as Hubspot, Simply Zesty, Fast Company, Social Media Today and many other quality blogs and publications.
+In fact, one could go as far as claiming that storytelling is one of the current buzz words in online and offline marketing as proven by the recent attention it has drawn from sources as varied as Hubspot, Fast Company, and many other quality blogs and publications.
 All predictions are indicating that digital storytelling is on the way up as one of the most proven and valuable tactics and techniques to engage with communities and improve the effectiveness of marketing campaigns.

 It would be short-sighted for personal branding to ignore this growing trend.
 There are no philosophical or practical impediments for storytelling to become an integral part of personal branding and great benefits to be derived by incorporating storytelling into personal branding strategies for individuals of all walks of life.
 And – as we are about to see – we are in luck since storytelling does in fact blend in beautifully with all things personal branding without in any way cheapening, distorting or compromising its founding principles or values.
 Our personal and professional biographies are indeed stories waiting to be told in the best possible light; and connecting with someone else’s story and even presenting our own is often a cathartic experience that does not leave us indifferent and contributes to our growth.